Reduction of Couplings in the Type-II 2HDM: Conclusions

 \subsection{Acknowledgments}

+We would like to thank Wojciech Kotlarski for pointing out inconsistencies in the RGEs of the initial manuscript.
 GP is supported by the Portuguese Funda\c{c}\~{a}o para a Ci\^{e}ncia e Tecnologia (FCT) under Contracts UIDB/00777/2020, and UIDP/00777/2020, these projects are partially funded through POCTI (FEDER), COMPETE, QREN, and the EU.
 GP has a postdoctoral fellowship in the framework of UIDP/00777/2020 with reference BL154/2022\_IST\_ID.
 GP and GZ would like to thank CERN-TH for the hospitality and support.
 GZ would like to thank the MPP-Munich and DFG Exzellenzcluster 2181:STRUCTURES of Heidelberg University for support.
 MM acknowledge support from DGAPA-UNAM through PAPIIT project IN109321.
 MAMP acknowledges support from a CONACYT scholarship, and from partial scholarships from IF-UNAM project PRIDIF21-3 and PAPIIT project IN109321.